wangziqi2013/wangziqi2013.github.io/_posts/2018-05-25-Coherence-Protocol-for-Translarent-Management-of-Scratchpad-Memories-in-Shared-Memory-Manycore-Arch.markdown

 in the SPM.
 After the access, depending on whether the SPM copy is dirty, a second DMA transfer that copies back the modified data structure may also be issued by the compiler.

+One notable variant of the hybrid SPM-main memory system simplifies the coherence problem by using static mapping.
+In the static mapping scheme, variables are declared as SPM resident, and the compiler automatically generates instructions to access the SPM if these statically mapped variables are accessed.
+Compared with the dynamic mapping scheme where variables can be moved between the SPM and main memory, the address of a variable in the static scheme remains unchanged throughout the lifetime of the application.
+Maintaining coherence in this case is trivial, as there is no duplication between SPM and the main memory.
+This scheme, however, is totally ignorant of the dynamic property of the application, and could be inferior compared with the dynamic mapping scheme.